 And while many of these appearances end up deeply disappointing in one way or another, several musicians have proven themselves as artists of many talents, delivering stunning performances that we still remember.

-Here are our picks for the best movies that had a famous musician play a key character that was more than just a cameo.
+Here are my picks for the best movies that had a famous musician play a key character that was more than just a cameo.

 8. Dunkirk (Harry Styles)

 With the recent release of Christopher Nolan's Oppenheimer movie trailer, fans immediately took to researching the star-studded cast list.
 Like the rest of Nolan's film canon, Oppenheimer boasts a range of Hollywood and British actors, plus a few you might not see coming.

 But prior to this, Nolan gave us the incredible film that is Dunkirk, and that film also featured a few surprising faces.
 While names like Kenneth Branagh, Cillian Murphy, and Tom Hardy are never far from Nolan, there was one that did catch us off-guard: Harry Styles.

 The ex-One Direction singer and king of summer bops unexpectedly appeared as a soldier named Alex, fighting for survival during the Battle of France.
 Styles proved he was more than just a pretty face by delivering a gritty and believable performance.